zuzavop/DataAnalysisTool/README.md

 ```

 ### export
-This command exports the dataset to a file.
+This command exports the dataset to a CSV or JSON file.
 Specify the file path where you want to save the dataset.

 ```
 export [file path]